 - To Cruise or Not to Cruise

 Join us on a classic journey to the world’s most celebrated places.
 Explore the mysteries of the moai on Easter Island.
-Choose your own sea adventure at the Great Barrier Reef.
-Spot wildlife on safari in the Serengeti.
-Every destination on this itinerary would top any traveler’s must-see list.
+Visit the ancient world of Jordan's "Lost City" of Petra.
+Spot wildlife on safari in Tanzania, and so much more.
+Every destination on this itinerary would top any traveler’s "must-see" list.
 By combining these places into one seamless, elegant trip, this is truly the opportunity of a lifetime.
 Plus, everywhere you go, you'll meet with local experts, stay in outstanding luxury accommodations, and enjoy special dining experiences in unique settings.
 Our team of seasoned expedition staff attends to every logistical detail to ensure your comfort and enjoyment.

 October 23 — Orlando, Florida

-October 24 - 26 — Cusco and Machu Picchu or the North Coast, Peru
+October 24 - 26 — Cuzco and Machu Picchu or the North Coast, Peru

 In the morning, fly by local air to Cuzco, the base of our explorations.
-Then ride the historic Hiram Bingham train is an essential experience that evokes the bygone days of travel with onboard entertainment and delicious dining.
-Arrive relaxed at Machu Picchu, one of the world’s most extraordinary archaeological treasures.
-Skyhigh mountains frame this impressive Inca site brimming with stone altars, temples and terraced gardens.
-Inca and Spanish cultures intermingle in Cusco, which is filled with colonial architecture and ancient Inca foundations.
-Meet with master Andean weaver Nilda Callañaupa who works to preserve traditional Peruvian textile art.
+Then ride the historic Hiram Bingham train through the spectacularly scenic Urubamba Valley to Machu Picchu, one of the world’s most extraordinary archaeological treasures.
+Skyhigh mountains frame this impressive Inca site brimming with stone altars, temples, and terraced gardens.
+Inca and Spanish cultures intermingle in Cuzco, which is filled with colonial architecture and ancient Inca foundations.
+Meet with master Andean weaver Nilda Callañaupa, who works to preserve traditional Peruvian textile art.

 Alternate: For guests who have visited Machu Picchu or have difficulty at high altitudes, travel by local air to Peru’s North Coast, home to the temples of Trujillo and Chiclayo, the richest burial chambers ever found in the Americas.
 The area is also home to the World Heritage site of Chan Chan, the largest adobe city in the world.
-Hilton Miraflores, Lima, Belmond Palacio Nazarenas, Cusco, and Hotel Costa del Sol, Trujillo
+Belmond Palacio Nazarenas, Cuzco, and Hotel Costa del Sol, Trujillo

 October 27 - 28 — Easter Island, Chile